 - Empty nesting

-Adjustment therapy addresses the root causes that is creating the adjustment issues so you can return to your happier, healthier self.
+Adjustment therapy addresses the root causes that are creating the adjustment issues, so that you can return to your happier, healthier self.
 Your counselor may help you look at your problem-solving techniques, causes of unnecessary stress, and coping strategies.
 Your counselor may also help you develop some relaxation and coping techniques.
-Other elements of adjustment therapy may include strengthening social supports, family connections, friendships and work acquaintances.
-Because issues rarely affect only one person, adjustment therapy may also include group sessions, marriage counseling or family therapy.
+Other elements of adjustment therapy may include strengthening social supports, family connections, friendships, and work acquaintances.
+Because issues rarely affect only one person, adjustment therapy may include group sessions, marriage counseling, or family therapy.